f4z4on/rzp/README.md

 ## License

-There's no license mentioned in documentation created by ICZ so it fallbacks to the Czech IP laws which means I am relativelly sure you and I can copy as we like for our own purposes.
+There is no license mentioned in the documentation created by ICZ so it falls back to the Czech IP laws which means I am relativelly sure you and I can copy as we like for our own purposes.
 If anything, it is my fault for publishing these files here without asking ICZ first - you are safe unless you are publishing them too.
 But honestly, I think this case is less restrictive.
 I will clear this issue later (hopefully).